VTA light rail: Almaden Shuttle

 The Almaden shuttle was a 3-stop spur from the Ohlone/Chynoweth station to Almaden station at the Almaden Expressway in the Almaden Valley.
 The shuttle, which ran a single 1-car train, took about 4 minutes to travel between Ohlone/Chynoweth and Almaden.
 This line had one track, with sidings at Almaden and Ohlone/Chynoweth.
 The line was discontinued in December 2019 and replaced by bus service.

 Commuter Express

 The Commuter Express service operated along the same route as the current Blue Line between Baypointe and Santa Teresa stations, with nonstop service between Convention Center and Ohlone/Chynoweth stations.
 This weekday, peak-period service offered three trips in the morning and three trips in the evening.
 The service was introduced in October 2010 and was eliminated in August 2018 because of low ridership.

+Holly Trolley

+Sometimes, in the winter, VTA operates a seasonal vintage trolley service called the Holly Trolley.
+This trolley, a joint project of the VTA and the California Trolley and Railroad Corporation, began operations in December 2012.
+As of December 2018, it operated between Civic Center and the San Jose Caltrain stations.
+However, for the 2019 season, it only operated between Civic Center and Convention Center station (VTA) stations.